Glasgow Bars & Restaurants

 Hanoi Bik Store

 Hanoi Bike Shop is one of the coolest places in Glasgow.
-Although the name suggests something else, this is a restaurant.
+Although the name suggests something else, this place is a restaurant.
 The atmosphere is absolutely great, both inside and outside.
 You feel like you are in Asia.
-You can eat different types of small and Karger Vietnamese dishes and they taste great.
+You can eat different types of small and larger Vietnamese dishes, and they taste great.

 Reservation: No reservations needed in our case